 Vodafone was the last telco to join the 4G competition, and is a little bit more cautious with its claims of market reach.
 However, the telco has said that its 4G network reaches 96.9 percent of the country's metropolitan customers, and while Vodafone 4G is available in a number of regional areas, Vodafone isn't quite as vocal about it as its competitors.

 What Vodafone has instead focussed on is its contiguous spectrum, which allows for greater bandwidth.
 This means that it can easily support category 4 devices like the Huawei MediaPad 10 Link tablet, as well as coping better under strain.

 Best 4G price

 The best part about 4G in Australia is that none of the networks is charging a premium for the faster speeds.
-In most cases, all you need is a 4G smartphone like the Galaxy S4 or Xperia Z to enjoy the faster speeds, although some customers with older SIM cards might need to upgrade.
+In most cases, all you need is a 4G smartphone like the Galaxy S6 or Xperia Z5 to enjoy the faster speeds, although some customers with older SIM cards might need to upgrade.

 The biggest challenge with 4G in Australia is the limitation on data caps.
-Despite the fact that data speeds have been drastically increasing thanks to 4G technology, the data allowance on plans has actually gone down over the past few years.
+Despite the fact that data speeds have been drastically increasing thanks to 4G technology, the data allowance on plans has actually went down as the networks were being rolled out.

-While included data has reduced, the telcos are starting to actively change the way they charge for excess usage.
+Telcos are also starting to actively change the way they charge for excess usage.

-Telstra's Every Day Connect plans start at $60 a month, including 1GB of data. $80 a month will get you 1.5GB of data, while $100 a month offers 2GB of data.
-If you want more than that, you'll have to spring $130 a month, which includes 3GB of data.
+Telstra's Every Day Connect plans start at $55 a month, including 1GB of data. $70 a month will get you 2.5GB of data, while $95 a month offers 7GB of data.
+If you want more than that, you'll have to spring $135 a month, which includes 15GB of data.